 Anticipation isn’t high on my agenda so it was somewhat of a surprise when I loaded my pack on my shoulders.
 There has been some nutty decisions taken to this point, their aggregation, ie, weight, adds up to plenty to lug.

 I’m keen to see everything this spin of the NW Circuit and my slow bicycle touring philosophy has permeated potential travels on foot: no one walks slower than me.
-There’s also the Moderate Effort requirement to see as much as possible, perhaps this will be my last trip around here: Mt Anglem/Hananui and Rakeahua are potentially on the itinerary, weather dependent; I’m keen on the Southern Circuit, memories of that view of the Tin Range from Doughboy Hill on a trip where my digital camera proved less than robust and expired in the first week, then the next time around I was prepared but the weather was seriously against me, the Rakeahua Valley sodden even in a drought, ie, hasn’t rained for three days.
+There’s also the Moderate Effort requirement to see as much as possible, perhaps this will be my last trip around here: Mt Anglem/Hananui and Rakeahua are potentially on the itinerary, weather dependent; I’m keen on the Southern Circuit, memories of that view of the Tin Range from Doughboy Hill on a previous trip where my digital camera proved less than robust and expired in the first week, then the next time around I was prepared but the weather was seriously against me, the Rakeahua Valley sodden even in a drought, ie, hadn’t rained for three days.

 Unbelievably my trip duration has all turned on cutting up my lunchtime cheese and fruitcake into equal segments, seemed 12 + 6 was the way to go, mathematically, with 1.5 kg so there’s a resultant 18 days of lunches aboard.
 18 bags of porridge, 18 dinners, mostly spaghetti although there’s some rice and an extra cous cous or two.
 Plus 2 litres of Shellite fuel for the stove, Fuelite they refer to it now.